Is Chinese a hard language to learn?

 The Chinese language lacks tenses.
 Like English verbs, Chinese words do not change forms or conjugate.
 This is something for which Chinese students should be grateful.

-You can text or send emails in without memorizing each character’s stroke.
+You can text or send emails without memorizing each character’s stroke.
 Instead, you can type in Chinese if you know the Pinyin and recognize the character you’re looking for.

 The popular belief that learning Chinese entails memorizing three to four thousand utterly unrelated characters makes the language appear entirely unattainable.